 The spark plug is an important engine component and is easy to inspect.
-The condition of the spark plug can indicate something of the condition of the engine
+The condition of the spark plug can indicate the condition of the engine.

 The ideal color on the white porcelain insulator around the center electrode is a medium to light tan color for a motorcycle that is being ridden normally.
 Do not attempt to diagnose any problems yourself.
 Instead, take the motorcycle to a Yamaha dealer.
-You should periodically remove and inspect the spark plugs because heat and deposits will cause the spark plugs to slowly break down and erode if electrode erosion becomes excessive, or if carbon and other deposits are excessive, you should replace the spark plugs with a proper type of plug
+You should periodically remove and inspect the spark plugs because heat and deposits will cause the spark plugs to slowly break down and erode.
+If electrode erosion becomes excessive, or if carbon and other deposits are excessive, you should replace the spark plugs with the specified plug.